ChrisHIV/teaching/other_topics/tidyverse_quick_intro.md

 `bind_rows` and `bind_cols` are basically `rbind` and `cbind`.
 `map` is basically like `lapply`; variants of it include `map_dbl` which coerces the resulting list into a vector of doubles or dies trying, and similar for other data types.
 Useful for checking your output is what you expect.
-The following verbs for doing something to a df (all from dplyr or tidyr I think)
+The following functions are 'verbs' - they do something to a df - and are all from dplyr:
 * `rename` renames cols
 * `select` selects the named cols (or discards if with a minus sign)
 * `mutate` defines new cols or overwrites existing ones, according the expression given e.g. `mutate(cases_per_capita  = cases / population)`